cyberway/cyberway.documentation/users/glossary.md

 ---

 ### Blockchain
-a strictly structured database with certain rules for building chains of transactions and access to information that excludes data theft, fraud, violation of property rights, etc.
+A strictly structured database with certain rules for building chains of transactions and access to information that excludes data theft, fraud, violation of property rights, etc.

 ---